ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 not with paper and ink, but I trust to
 come into you and speak face to face.&#x27;
 From the above interview the marriage
-took place the ensuing wee
+took place the ensuing week
 </td></tr></table>

 ---